-The basic scenario of deploying and using applications as services in the BSS framework involves different users and organizations:
+The basic scenario of deploying and using applications as services in the BSS framework involves the following users and organizations:

 - Technology providers (e.g. independent software vendors) technically prepare their applications for usage in the Cloud and integrate them with BSS.
-They register the applications as technical services in BSS. - Suppliers (e.g. independent software vendors or sellers) define service offerings, so-called marketable services, for the technical services in BSS.
-They publish the services to a marketplace. - Customers register themselves or are registered by a supplier in BSS and subscribe to one or more services.
-Users appointed by the customers work with the underlying applications under the conditions of the corresponding subscriptions. - Marketplace owners are responsible for administrating and customizing the marketplaces to which suppliers publish their services. - Operators are responsible for installing and maintaining BSS.
+They register the applications as technical services in BSS. - Suppliers (e.g. independent software vendors or sales organizations) define service offerings, so-called marketable services, for the technical services in BSS.
+They publish the services to a marketplace. - Customers register themselves or are registered by an authorized organization in BSS and subscribe to one or more services.
+Users appointed by the customers work with the underlying applications under the conditions of the corresponding subscriptions. - Marketplace owners are responsible for administrating and customizing the marketplaces to which services are published. - Operators are responsible for installing and maintaining BSS.